 The regulator allows you to control the flow of CO2 as it is emitted from the tank.
 This helps ensure that enough CO2 is being released to have a beneficial effect on the plants, while preventing excess from leaking.

-The CO2 is then emitted through tubing that is hung throughout the entire grow room, above the canopy of the plants so that it can descend down upon the plants as it is released.
+The CO2 is then emitted through tubing that is hung throughout the entire grow tent, above the canopy of the plants so that it can descend down upon the plants as it is released.
+If you are growing in a tent, using a tank will be your best option.

-Not as common as using a tank, but still a very popular option, is creating extra CO2 in the garden using a generator.
+Not as common as using a tank, but still a very popular option, is creating extra CO2 in the garden using a CO2 burner.

 Naturally producing CO2 is a quick and inexpensive option that can serve as a helpful backup plan if you run out of CO2 in your tank unexpectedly or if your generator stops working.